argoproj-labs/argocd-operator/docs/reference/argocd.md

 [Route](#server-route-options) | [Object] | Route configuration options.
 Service.Type | ClusterIP | The ServiceType to use for the Service resource.
 LogLevel | info | The log level to be used by the ArgoCD Server component.
 Valid options are debug, info, error, and warn.
+LogFormat | text | The log format to be used by the ArgoCD Server component.
+Valid options are text or json.

 ### Server Autoscale Options